jfisteus/eyegrade/doc/user-manual/user-manual.rst

 table at the top of it.
 You can notice that because the detected answers are temporary shown on top of the image.
-At this point, you may try further until the ID box is also detected, or just use the *snapshot* command (see the table below), which will force the system to switch to the *review mode* using the most recent capture in which the answer table was detected.
+At this point, you may try further until the ID box is also detected, or just use the *Capture the current image* command of the *Grading* menu, which will force the system to switch to the *review mode*, using the most recent capture in which the answer table was detected.
 You will be able to manually enter the missing student id in that mode.

 In rare occasions, Eyegrade could fail event to detect the answer table.
-The *manual detection* command allows you to help the system detect it.
+The *Manual detection* command of the *Grading menu* allows you to help the system detect it.

-These are the commands available in the *search mode*:
+These are the commands available in the *search mode*, all of them at the *Grading* menu:

-- |icon_snapshot| *snapshot* (shortcut 's'): forces the system to enter the *review mode* with the the most recent capture in which Eyegrade was able to detect the answer table.
+- *Capture the current image* (shortcut 's'): forces the system to enter the *review mode* with the the most recent capture in which Eyegrade was able to detect the answer table.
 If there is no such capture, the system just uses the current capture.

-- |icon_manual_detect| *manual detection* (shortcut 'm'): the system enters the *manual detection mode*, in which you can help the system detect the answer table by marking the corners of the answer tables.
+- *Manual detection of answer tables* (shortcut 'm'): the system enters the *manual detection mode*, in which you can help the system detect the answer table by marking the corners of the answer tables.
 After that, the system will detect the answers of the student and automatically enter the *review mode*.
 See `The manual detection mode`_.

-- |icon_exit| *exit* (shortcut 'Escape'): Eyegrade terminates.
-There is no risk of losing data, because the scores of previous exams are already saved in a file.

 The review mode
 ...............

 In the *review mode* you can review and, if necessary, fix the information detected by Eyegrade in the current exam.
-You can review and fix both the answers given by the student to each question and the student id.
-You can enter the *review mode* in three different situations:
+You can do it on both the answers given by the student to each question and the student id.
+You enter the *review mode* in one of the following three different situations:

 - With the answers of the student and her id detected.
 This is the usual case.
 Eyegrade was able to detect the whole exam, and you can review the information extracted from it.

 - With the answers of the student, but without her id.
-This is the case when you use the *snapshot* command in the *search mode* because Eyegrade detected the answer table in at least one capture, but not the student id box.
+This is the case when you use the *Capture the current image* command in the *search mode* because Eyegrade detected the answer table in at least one capture, but not the student id box.
 In this case, you can review the answers given by the student and manually enter her id.

 - With neither the answers of the student nor her id.
-This is the case when you use the *snapshot* command in the *search mode* because Eyegrade was not able to detect anything from the exam.
-In this situation, you can switch to the *manual detection mode* to help the system detect the answer tables, and manually enter the student id.
+This is the case when you use the *Capture the current image* command in the *search mode* because Eyegrade was not able to detect anything from the exam.
+In this situation, you can switch to the *manual detection mode* to help the system to detect the answer tables, and manually enter the student id.

 The user interface shows, in this mode, a capture of the exam augmented with the detected information, as shown in the following image: